nwcm/vscode-pmd-cpd/README.md

-# PMD Copy Paste Detection
+# PMD Copy Paste Detection VSCode Extension

 A tool to highlight lines of duplicated code flagged by PMD CPD CLI